php-ru/symfony-docs-ru/reference/configuration/framework.rst

 When an integer value is used, it also sets the log level.
 Those integer values must be the same used in the `error_reporting PHP option`_.

-.. versionadded:: 4.1
-    The support for integers in the ``log`` option was introduced in Symfony 4.1.

 throw
 .....